International Application-F-1 Visa Transfer

 - It will be deducted from your first semester's tuition bill once you arrive and register for classes.

-- In the event that you choose not to attend LCCC or your visa application has been denied, simply contact the international student advisor and inform her that a refund will be required; you will also need to return your I-20.
+- In the event that you choose not to attend LCCC or your application has been denied, simply contact the international student advisor and inform her that a refund will be required; you will also need to return your I-20.
 The application fee is non-refundable.

 - Checks must be drawn from a U.S. bank and be payable in U.S. dollars to LCCC.